Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 - 'tilerA' - This is an array of ``TP_CASC_LEN * TP_SSR`` kernels which connect 1:1 with the A input port of the matrix multiply kernels.
 - 'tilerB' - This is an array of ``TP_CASC_LEN * TP_SSR`` kernels which connect 1:1 with the B input port of the matrix multiply kernels.

-.. note:: For some combinations of the template parameters, the log will give out an error message "ERROR: shouldn't be here".
-This combination of factors is not supported by the AIE Compiler.
+.. note:: Some combinations of the template parameters are not supported.
 A possible workaround is to pad up the matrices with zeroes so that their dimensions become the closest multiple of 8 for cint32 data types, 16 for cint16/int16 data types, and 32 for int16 data types.

 Code Example
 ============